Tom Harris is injured in a high school football game and ends up in the hospital.

 “We can get a copy of our video of the game.”

-“We take videos of our games?”
+“We take videos of all of our games?”
 Tom asked.
-He’d never heard that.

 “Yeah, our home games for sure.
 Maybe even some away games.
 So there will be a video of the Ealington game because it was a home game.
 If I can find it, it might show Poulter slamming into you and knocking off your helmet, then jumping onto your abdomen with his knees and doing it a second time.